-This Policy was reviewed through a consultative process involving stakeholders in Livestock Industry.
-It is aligned to the Constitution, Kenya Vision 2030 and other Agriculture Sector policies and strategies.
-The focal areas in the Policy include; animal genetic resources; production and production systems; animal health; inputs and support services; livestock and livestock product marketing, agribusiness and value addition; social inclusion; institutional arrangements and legal frameworks for delivery of policy objectives and its monitoring and evaluation framework.
+The National Livestock Policy of 2008 was reviewed to align it to the Constitution conducted through extensive stakeholder consultation which is expected to continue during implementation.
+The Policy will focus on modernizing livestock production & increasing value addition aimed at increasing small scale farmer incomes, household food resilience & improved return on livestock investments.
+The focal areas in the Policy include; animal genetic resources; production and production systems; animal health; inputs and support services; livestock and livestock product marketing, agribusiness and value addition; social inclusion; institutional arrangements and legal frameworks for delivery of Policy objectives and its monitoring and evaluation framework.

-In implementing the Constitution of Kenya, 2010 that demanded alignment of policies, institutions and functions to the devolved system of government and other concomitant requirements the review has addressed what was not contained in the Sessional paper No. 2 of 2008 to ensure a harmonized and synergized policy environment for delivery of services in the livestock sector.
+The Livestock Policy was passed in 2008 and the Constitution was adopted in 2010 necessitating alignment of policies, institutions and functions to the devolved system of government and other Constitutional provisions so we undertook the review.
+The review has also addressed other areas that were not initially contained in the National Livestock Policy to provide an enabling policy environment for delivery of services in the Livestock Sector and guarantee sustainable development.

 The reviewed Policy addresses the key current and emerging issues that are impacting or will impact on livestock at the two levels of government.
-It also sets policy directions for livestock growth and development, contribution to equitable food and nutrition security, and enhanced sustainable use of animal resources.
-This will be achieved through leveraging on the strengths and opportunities while addressing weaknesses to build resilience and sustainability of the sector.
+It also sets Policy directions for Livestock Sector growth and development, contribution to equitable food and nutrition security, and enhanced sustainable use of animal resources.
+This will be achieved through leveraging on the strengths and opportunities while addressing weaknesses to build resilience and sustainability of the Sector.

-The Policy aims at transforming livestock from subsistence to commercialized undertaking by applying modern technologies acquired through continuous research and innovations.
-This will address key challenges emanating from global, regional and cross-county isues including treaties, conventions and agreements that Kenya is signatory to.
-It advocates for close inter-sectoral linkages between national and county governments and stakeholders growth and development.
+The Policy aims at transforming livestock production from subsistence to commercialized undertaking by applying modern technologies acquired through continuous research and innovations.
+This will address key challenges emanating from global, regional, environmental and international isues including treaties, conventions and agreements that Kenya is signatory to.
+It advocates for close inter-sectoral linkages between national and county governments and stakeholder's growth and development.